What is the Franchise Agreement?

 What is a good franchise agreement?

-This is a difficult question.
+That’s a difficult question.
 First, to try to provide some answers that a good contract, in general, is a clear contract; it is a contract that is a guide to the relationship, that is to say that in a given situation, each party must know the extent of its rights.
 It guarantees that if she knows them, she will surpass them less.

 Afterwards, it is a contract that must be complete, that is to say, it is necessary to consider the entire field of the relationship between the franchisor and the franchisee and not to leave aside fields of relationship that in fact would not be governed by any rule, because otherwise, we will find ourselves helpless when we are in this situation.